|Aldred branch||Bly Branch||Liffen branch||Mewse branch|

 Peter Knight, a Lowestoft businessman operating Peto Craft, brought the firm back to life when in the year 2000 he set up "Lowestoft Porcelain 2000" to make porcelain in the style of the old Lowestoft ware, as well as later more modern forms.
 The firm was opened officially on Mothers' Day 2001 with premises partly in London Road South (the old Peto Craft premises) and partly at the "Kiln" at the Peto Gallery, but then expanded and moved to Redgrave House, Battery Green Road.
 The implication of the name of the house will not be lost on students of Lowestoft Porcelain!

+However, since this was written, Lowestoft Porcelain 2000 has disappeared and is now beginning to attract collectors.
 Many heritage shapes were produced; tea bowls, teapots, cutlery, Sparrow beak creamers, Loving Cups, Water jugs and the famous Birth tablet.
 He gave many local people opportunities to be creative and to grow in confidence , but sadly Peter died in December 2011.
 It was expected that this might be the end of the venture - but not so!

 Sally Rivett, the proprietor of "Your Coasters" has worked with and alongside Lowestoft Porcelain for 8 years and her interest and love for china continues to grow.
 She has now been given the opportunity to keep this historical name and certain products in production and will continue to work with local talented artisans, one of whom,